vogtdale/chatClient/README.md

 # chatClient
-frontend devlloped with react?js and bachend hosted on glitch build with node.js express and socket.io Visite https://vogtdale.github.io/chatClient/
+frontend devlloped with react.js and bacK-end hosted on glitch build with node.js express and socket.io Visite https://vogtdale.github.io/chatClient/